VirgilSecurity/virgil-sdk-net/Docs/public-keys.md

 ```
 #### Revoke a Virgil Card

 This operation is used to delete the Virgil Card from the search and mark it as deleted.
-This operation is not related to a public key.
-Use [this method](#revoke-public-key) to revoke the public key.

 ```csharp
 await keysClient.Cards.Revoke(myCard.Id, keyPair.PrivateKey());
 ```

 #### Get a Public Key

-Gets a Public Key from service by specified ID
+Gets a public key from the Public Keys Service by the specified ID.

 ```csharp
 await keysClient.PublicKey(myCard.PublicKey.Id);